T. D. Mischke

 Thomas David Mischke (born September 19, 1962) is an American writer, musician, podcaster, and former radio talk show host on WCCO NewsRadio 830 based in Minneapolis.
 He was formerly employed as a weekly columnist at City Pages, a Twin Cities alternative news, arts and entertainment publication.
 For 17 years he hosted The Mischke Broadcast on am1500 KSTP.
 His show featured quirky regular callers, stream of consciousness humor, and experts on any topic he found interesting.
 Since 1998, Mischke has been the winner of the "Best AM Radio Personality" award given by the local weekly alternative newspaper City Pages nine times.

 Mischke hosted a daily webcast entitled In the Stream for City Pages from March 2009 until February 2010.
 He was most recently the host of The Nite Show weekdays from 10 PM to Midnight on WCCO Radio.
 He decided to retire from radio in the summer of 2013.
 His final show on WCCO was August 1.

 In May 2014 Mischke launched "The Mischke Roadshow."
 The monthly podcast features interviews, music and comedy bits.

+In February of 2025 Mischke announced he will be retiring The Mischke Roadshow and starting a new podcast for Hubbard Broadcasting.

 Early life

 Mischke was born into a large Catholic family of six boys and two girls.
-He grew up in St. Paul's Groveland/ Macalester neighborhood.
+He grew up in St. Paul's Macalester-Groveland neighborhood.
 After a stint at Cretin High School, he graduated from Highland Park Senior High.